Skip to main content

 ARM GCC Getting Started Guide

-This tutorial will go over integrating the trace event module of the Memfault Firmware SDK into a system that is using the GNU ARM Embedded Toolchain (GCC) compiler.
+This tutorial will go over integrating the Trace Event module of the Memfault Firmware SDK into a system that is using the GNU ARM Embedded Toolchain (GCC) compiler.

 Trace events make it easy to track the frequency at which unexpected errors are occurring on a running system.